dannberg/finops-for-startups/content/index.md

 For more about my FinOps experience, check out the [[Who am I?|about me]] page.
 ## Providing feedback
-This book is very much in progress and this website is part of my effort to [[Research in public|research in public]].
+This book is very much in progress and this website is part of my effort to [[Book research in public|research in public]].
 Feedback is appreciated!

 More specifically, I would love to connect with:
 - Subject matter experts